b-pharmD/Readme-Generator/sampleREADME.md

 ## Tests

-Any tests can be added to this section.
+Any tests for the application can be added here.

 ## Questions
 Created by: Brad Burr